jyyao27/phonon-dyna-sundials/examples/README.md

 Refer to PERTURBO [tutorial](https://perturbo-code.github.io) for Perturbo download, installation, and usage with TDEP.

+## Typical install time
+Typical installation time for Quantum Epsresso is 1 hour.
+Typical installation time for TDEP is 0.5 hour.
+Typical installation time for SUNDIALS is 0.5 hour.
+Typical installation time for PERTURBO is 10 minutes.

 ## Usage
 First run DFT and DFPT calculations using QE.